karmaniverous/blog/_posts/2022-12-29-nextjs-template.md

 When running locally, they will be loaded.
 When deploying remotely as part of a build process, the application secrets will not be available and must be integrated with the build process as described below.

 Environment-scoped dotenv files do NOT have names or locations as expected, and Next.js will NOT pick them up.
-Accordingly, I've added code to [next.config.mjs](https://github.com/karmaniverous/nextjs-template/blob/322e666ea612acd48e8f8a093172486ed2df111c/next.config.mjs#L17-L20) that loads these files based on an environment token passed on on the `ENV` variable.
+Accordingly, I've added code to [next.config.mjs](https://github.com/karmaniverous/nextjs-template/blob/322e666ea612acd48e8f8a093172486ed2df111c/next.config.mjs#L17-L20) that loads these files based on an environment token passed into the `ENV` variable.
 So to run Next.js locally using the `test` runtime environment, you would run:

 ```bash
 cross-env ENV=test npm run dev